Ezku/ag-magic-model/README.md

 ### `Model.magical.relations`

+**NOTE:** Records and collections fetched via `Model.magical.relations.join` are *read only*.
+It is not appropriate to `save()` such records: they have gotten their fields tampered with, and the underlying resource does not know how to map the joined contents back to their normalized representations.

 #### `Model.magical.relations.join(fields...).all(query)`

 Get a followable of `all` records such that they will get the contents of enumerated `fields` listed joined in asynchronously.
 For example: